 Click here for our ADA Compliant Rider’s Guide

 TRAX Transportation has established an administrative process to suspend service to passengers who establish a pattern or practice of missing scheduled trips.
 This policy applies to all passengers.
-A late cancellation occurs when a passenger cancels a trip less than 24 hours before the scheduled trip.
-A no-show trip occurs when the vehicle arrives at a pick-up location and the passenger does not board the vehicle within 10 minutes.
-If you cancel a trip either by phone or upon arrival of the driver at destination with less than 24 hour notice, you will be charged $2.00 and no-shows will be charged $2.00.
-Passengers are responsible for cancelling trips they no longer need.
+Cancellations should be made at least 24 hours prior to the scheduled trip being cancelled.
+A late cancellation occurs when a passenger cancels a trip on the same day of the scheduled trip.
+If passengers cancel a trip either by phone or upon arrival of the driver at the destination on the same day scheduled, a $2.00 fee will be charged.
+Passengers who cancel on the same day of the scheduled trip three times in a thirty (30) day period will be suspended from service for fourteen (14) days.
+This policy applies to all passengers and priority will not be given to any passenger due to age or disability.
 Trips can be cancelled by calling your local dispatch office.
-For further details, click here.
+For further details, please click here.

 Have a Comment or Complaint?